-Finance costs comprise interest expense on lease liabilities, borrowings, consumer deposits and pole rental deposits, losses on disposal of other financial assets and impairment losses recognised certain on financial assets.
+Finance costs comprise interest expense on lease liabilities, borrowings, consumer deposits and pole rental deposits, losses on disposal of other financial assets and impairment losses recognised on certain financial assets.
 All borrowing costs are recognised in profit or loss using the effective interest method.

-Foreign currency gains and losses are reported on a net basis in "other (losses)/gains, net" in profit or loss.
+Foreign currency gains and losses are reported on a net basis in "other losses, net" in profit or loss.